 Make a big batch of your preferred juice and freeze some of it.
-Fill some of the masticating pulp into your popsicle molds.
-Fill the molds halfway with juice.
-Before eating, put the popsicle in the freezer.
+Fill some of the masticating pulp into your popsicle molds and fill the molds halfway with juice.

 Combine leftover pulp from cold-pressed almond milk, fresh basil, pine nuts, and garlic, as well as a squeeze of lemon juice for acidity and brightness to make vegan basil pesto.

 For those with food allergies or intolerance, or those who want a healthy snack, pulp crackers are a great grab-and-go choice.